davelunt/BGSbook/weekE/antibiotics.md

 ## Experimental Plan

 Students must submit a written time plan with what they intend to do in each half day of week E (or a gantt chart).
 They must also prepare a detailed list of materials (media, antibiotics, equipment etc) 5 weeks before week E to ensure ordering and preparation can be completed.

+The experiment frequently consists of students making plates with Mueller Hinton broth, starting a liquid culture of the test strains, spreading plates with test strains, placing commercial antibiotic test disks onto the spread plate, measuring the zone of growth inhibition around the disk.

 This plan is discussed with staff to ensure feasibility.
 We encourage simple experiments that can be completed to a high standard over complex experiments that may not successful in the limited time available.